Attendance

 A Penalty Notice Fine can be used as an alternative to prosecution in a range of situations where unauthorised absence occurs, as outlined in the School’s Attendance Policy.
 Please click here to view the School’s Attendance Policy.

-It is important for you to be aware for future reference, that new legislation has been introduced in respect of holidays in term time (The Education (Penalty Notices) (England) (Amendment) Regulations 2013.
-From the 1st September 2013 the new law does not grant parents an entitlement to take their child on holiday during term time.
+It is important for you to be aware for future reference, that legislation in respect of holidays in term time (The Education (Penalty Notices) (England) (Amendment) Regulations 2013 does not grant parents an entitlement to take their child on holiday during term time.

 Any application for leave must only be in exceptional circumstances and Head Teachers must be satisfied that the circumstances are exceptional before they can warrant the granting of leave.
 However, Head Teachers are not expected to class any term time holiday as exceptional.